bak3m3acak3/hello-world/README.md

 # hello-world
 This is a guided hello-world repo
 My name is Baker.
-I am a student at the Universithy of Florida.
+I am a student at the University of Florida.
 I am studying Computer Science.